Chart Color Schemes

 An assessment of population growth drivers in Ambarvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Ambarvale's population is estimated at around 7,417.
-This reflects an increase of 163 people since the 2021 Census, which reported a population of 7,254.
-The change is inferred from AreaSearch's estimation of the resident population at 6,765 following examination of ABS's latest ERP data release (June 2024) and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,602 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods.
+As of Nov 2025, the population of the Ambarvale statistical area (Lv2) is estimated at around 7,627 people.
+This figure reflects an increase of 373 people since the 2021 Census, which reported a population of 7,254 people in the area.
+The change was inferred from the resident population of 7,336 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,676 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Ambarvale (SA2)'s 5.1% growth since census positions it within 2.5 percentage points of the state's population growth rate of 7.6%, demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 56% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth is predicted over the period with the suburb expected to increase by 7,218 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 99.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth is predicted over the period with the area expected to increase by 7,223 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 94.4% in total over the 17 years.

 Frequently Asked Questions - Population